ianpatete/ianpatete/README.md

          -Pivot Tables
          -Charts

-COVID Deaths and Health Accross the World
+COVID Deaths and Health Across the World

     Skills Used:
         -SQL